Flap-necked chameleon: Description

 Chamaeleo dilepis is a large chameleon, reaching a total length (including tail) of 35 cm.
 Colouring ranges through various shades of green, yellow, and brown.
 There is usually a pale stripe on the lower flanks and one to three pale patches higher on the flanks.

 Geographic range and habitat

 Chamaeleo dilepis has a very wide distribution, occurring throughout much of sub-Saharan Africa from as far north as Ethiopia and Somalia to a western extreme of Cameroon, and as far south as northern South Africa.
 It inhabits coastal forest, moist or dry savannah, woodland and bushy grasslands, and may also venture into rural and suburban areas.

 Ecology

 The adult female flap-necked chameleon lays 10-40 eggs in a hole dug in soil.
 The eggs take 10–12 months to hatch.
 The diet of C. dilepis includes a variety of invertebrates, although large individuals may take geckos and other chameleons.
 The species is itself commonly preyed on by snakes such as the boomslang and the twig snake.

-Captivity

-Chamaeleo dilepis does well in captivity.
-It is mostly active during the day.
-When this species is in captivity, it is very important to create an environment very much like its natural climate.
-It may be fed a diet including crickets, mealworms, wax worms, and other locally caught insects.
-Its estimated life expectancy is 5–8 years.